 Aside from dropping any excess weight, it’s also a good idea to watch your waistline.
 The fat around our waist is called visceral fat and having too much of it can increase the risk of high blood pressure.
 Generally speaking, men should aim for their waist to measure less than 40 inches, and women for less than 35 inches.

-To get some ideas for healthy meals and snacks, you may want to read our articles; 14 quick and healthy snack ideas and 12 healthy recipe ideas.
+To get some healthy meals and snack ideas, you might find it helpful to read our articles: 14 quick and healthy snack ideas and 12 healthy recipe ideas.

 2. Exercise regularly

 We all know that doing regular exercise is good for our health – and part of this is because it helps to lower blood pressure.
-When you exercise, your heart becomes stronger and better at pumping blood around the body, which helps to relieve pressure in your arteries.
+When you exercise, your heart becomes stronger and better at pumping blood around the body.
+This helps to relieve pressure in your arteries.

 Just 150 minutes of moderate exercise can be effective at reducing blood pressure and boosting heart health.
 According to research, exercising more than this will have an even greater effect.